 You’re tasked with researching the best features for your company’s new mobile app, and as you work, you repeatedly encounter the same term: smart app.
-The label of “smart” has been applied to lots of different technology in recent years, from smartphones to smart homes to smart cars and now, smart apps.
+The label of “smart” has been applied to lots of different technology in recent years, from smartphones to smart homes, smart cars and now, smart apps.
 But what is a smart mobile app and how do you know if you need one?

 Smart technology encompasses many innovations, but generally speaking, those devices, networks or apps have three specific qualities: